 The Gold Rush vs an Amazing Race

 The Gold Rush is similar to our popular Amazing Races.
 However, teams travel along the river and canals.
 It’s the best way to avoid all the traffic jams.

-The Chao Phraya river is the most important transportation artery for a network of cross-river ferries, and river taxis, which are mostly used by the long-tails boats.
+The Chao Phraya river is the most important transportation artery for a network of cross-river ferries, and river taxis – mostly used by the long-tails boats.

 Long-Tail Boat Race Bangkok Locations